 If your business has an additional income or expenses not related to its primary activities, you’ll want to adjust for them.
 Interest and dividends from investments, interest paid on loans – they all fall into this category.
 Synder calculates interest, taxes, depreciation, and amortization expenses, sums them up, and displays the total amount under ‘Total Other Expenses’.

 7. Obtaining net income

-Time to see one of the best accounting solutions in action – register for a demo session with our best specialists.
-Learn about Synder’s general flow and bonus features, ask questions and dispel your doubts.
-Sign up to activate your 7-day free trial (no credit card needed) to explore everything yourself.
+To see this accounting solution in action – book office hours with our best specialists.
+Learn about Synder’s general flow and bonus features, ask questions, and dispel your doubts.
+Sign up to activate your 15-day free trial (no credit card needed) to explore everything yourself.
 Simplify your reporting and get actionable insights with Synder!

 There are many financial statements that should be regularly prepared by a business, and one of the most important ones is a profit and loss statement.
 P&L allows you to manage the money that goes in and out of your business and gives you a clear understanding of how much you’re making or losing and why.
 It also allows you to look into the future with more confidence.